 About the artist

-Known for his photorealistic style, Smug aka Sam Bates, is an Australian street artist of great skill.
+Known for his photorealistic murals, Smug aka Sam Bates, is an Australian graffiti artist of great skill.
 Using nothing but spray cans, he has built an international reputation for mastering the difficult task of making highly technical pieces on large-scale walls the world over.

 Born in a small Australian town about three hours from Sydney, Smug now lives and works in Glasgow, Scotland.